BrandonKochnari/finance-tracker/README.md

-# Team Project

-Please keep this up-to-date with information about your project throughout the term.

-The readme should include information such as:
-- screenshots or animations demonstrating current functionality

-By keeping this README up-to-date, your team will find it easier to prepare for the final presentation at the end of the term.

-Project Summary: Finance Tracker
-A finance tracker app where users can log their income and expenses, label these expenses with categories, filter and track expenses according to categories, set a budget and record savings, view the spending data in a comprehensive graph, and join a team to track the budget.

-User Stories:

-- User story 1 (Ken Taniguchi): As an user, I want to log in income and expenses so that I can keep track of my finances.
-- User story 2 (Qi Li): As an user, I want to label my expenses by categories so that I can sort through costs more easily.
-- User story 3 (Ken Tran): As an user, I want to filter and track my expenses by category so that I can see what I’m spending my money on.
-- User story 4 (Brandon Kochnari): As an user, I want to see my spending relative to a monthly budget so that I can see how much I spend.
-- User story 5 (Chuck Cheng): As an user,  I want to view all my spending data in a comprehensive graph so that I can visualize where my money is going.
-- User story 6 (Oliver Denis): As an user, I want to see options to optimize my spending so that I can find new ways to save money.

-API Usage: GeminiAPI
-Gemini is a Generative AI.
-We will use its ability to give optimized spending suggestions, given a list of expenses

-##ToDo (Not user stories):
-- Home-page view
-- File and package structure
-- Merge all the user stories into one branch
-- Central database to read/write expenses and labels to
-- Data access object for the database
-- Slideshow and presentation
+# Finance Tracker

+A personal finance tracking application designed to help users manage budgets, track transactions, and analyze spending patterns using a clean, modular architecture.

+> **Note:** This repository is owned by another contributor.
+It is showcased here to highlight my contributions to system design and core functionality.

+---

+## Overview

+The Finance Tracker is a full-stack application focused on clarity, maintainability, and scalability.
+The project emphasizes separation of concerns and clean architecture principles, making it easy to extend features such as budgeting logic, analytics, and data persistence.

+**Project goals:**
+- Clear domain modeling for financial data
+- Maintainable architecture with well-defined boundaries
+- Practical tooling for real-world personal finance use cases

+---

+## Features

+- Expense and income tracking
+- Budget management
+- Categorized transactions
+- Spending insights and basic analytics
+- Modular architecture for future extensions

+---

+## Architecture

+The project follows **Clean Architecture** principles:

+- **Entities:** Core financial models (transactions, budgets, categories)
+- **Use Cases:** Business logic for tracking and analysis
+- **Interface Adapters:** Controllers, presenters, and data adapters
+- **Frameworks & Drivers:** UI and external integrations

+This structure keeps business logic independent of frameworks and UI concerns.

+---

+## User Stories

+- **User story 1 (Ken Taniguchi):** As a user, I want to log income and expenses so that I can keep track of my finances.
+- **User story 2 (Qi Li):** As a user, I want to label my expenses by categories so that I can sort through costs more easily.
+- **User story 3 (Ken Tran):** As a user, I want to filter and track my expenses by category so that I can see what I’m spending my money on.
+- **User story 4 (Brandon Kochnari):** As a user, I want to see my spending relative to a monthly budget so that I can understand how much I spend.
+- **User story 5 (Chuck Cheng):** As a user, I want to view all my spending data in a comprehensive graph so that I can visualize where my money is going.
+- **User story 6 (Oliver Denis):** As a user, I want to see options to optimize my spending so that I can find new ways to save money.

+---

+## API Usage: Gemini API

+Gemini is a generative AI service used to provide **optimized spending suggestions** based on a user’s expense history and spending patterns.

+---

+## My Contributions

+- Contributed to overall system and architectural design
+- Implemented the **budget application**, including its full clean architecture structure
+- Assisted with modularization and separation of concerns
+- Collaborated on feature planning and implementation decisions

+---

+## Attribution

+Original repository and primary ownership belong to the original author(s).
+This project is displayed here for portfolio and collaboration purposes.